Eldrazi7604/Ventaker/README.md

 # Ventaker v1.0.2
-A Vencord plugin to allow for walltaker backgrounds to be set on Vencord (supports video and sound)
+A Vencord plugin to allow for walltaker backgrounds to be set on Vencord (supports video and sound) Also check out the absolutely great plugin for better discord: https://github.com/Lycraon/Lycraons-Walltaker-BBD-plugin A lot of the work in this one was made using it as a reference!
+Go show it some love!

 ## Installing